nepx/halfix/readme.md

 ## Building and Running

-You will need `node.js`, a C99-compatible compiler, `libsdl`, `zlib`, and Emscripten (only if you're targeting the browser).
-Make sure that the required libraries are in a place where the compiler can get them.
-No prior configuration is required.
+You will need `node.js`, a C99-compatible compiler, `zlib`, and Emscripten (only if you're targeting the browser).
+Make sure that the required libraries are in a place where the compiler can find them.
+No pre-build configuration is required.

+The display driver uses `libsdl`, but if you're on Windows, there's a native port that uses the Win32 API and doesn't require SDL.

 ```bash
 # Debug, native